zgzwd213-hub/TransUnet-SE/README.md

 ```
 This script will:

-Load the sample dataset
+Load the sample well log dataset
+Construct 9-channel input features, including gradients and normalized depth
+Encode stratigraphic labels from the LAYER column
-Perform a simple inference (demo)
+Run a lightweight demo inference
-Print prediction results
+Print prediction results and basic statistics

-Successful execution confirms that the repository is functional.
+Note: this script is a functional demonstration of the workflow described in the paper.
+It does not reproduce the full DA-TransResUNet model training because the full industrial dataset and trained weights are not publicly available.

 ## Training